paraker/kubernetes_2020/ckad/3_configuration.md

 Events:  <none>
 ```

-## reference ConfigMap
+## reference configMap
-references to ConfigMaps can be done in multiple ways.
+references to configMaps can be done in multiple ways.

 ### mount as environment variable
-Our first option is to mount the ConfigMap as environment variables to our containers.<br>
+Our first option is to mount the configMap as environment variables to our containers.<br>
 This is done with the following type of yaml.
 ```yaml
 # container spec with environment variable loaded from configmap